bookingactivities/booking-activities/readme.txt

 6. Go on this post / page frontend, the calendar appears alone!

-= Display user's bookings list =
+= Display user's booking list =
 *Make sure the user has bookings and he is logged in, otherwise it will not show anything*

 1. Past this shortcode in any post or page you like: `[bookingactivities_list]`
-2. Go on this post / page frontend, the bookings list appears!
+2. Go on this post / page frontend, the booking list appears!

 *Depending on BA settings and bookings dates, actions like cancel or reschedule may appear.
 Try them!*